 The way this works is usually you give them special hyperlinks that they can post on their website.
 These hyperlinks usually contain an ID code which helps to track their efforts.
 In this example, a blogger might put this link on their blog to try to get their readers to click through to your page and hopefully buy something.
 If the visitor who clicks on this link actually buys something, affiliate tracking software will automatically (usually – depends on what system you are using) pay your affiliate a percentage of the sale.

 Sounds legit, right?
 Anybody can sell your products and you just give them a cut of the sales.
 Before you jump in head first there are three important things you need to do prior to launching your own affiliate marketing program.

 First, Figure Out How Much of a Commission You Can Afford to Pay

-You’ll have to do some math to figure out how much of a percentage you can afford to give up to do affiliate marketing.
+You’ll have to do some math to figure out how much of a percentage you can afford to give up before starting an affiliate program.
 Can you part with 5% of the total revenue that comes from a sale?
 How about 10%?
 The higher the percentage, then generally the more affiliate traffic you will receive.
 If you’re really interested in setting up an affiliate program, you may want to raise your prices to allow a margin to pay affiliate marketers.
 Don’t be stingy with your affiliates.
 My affiliate program pays a generous 50% commission.
 Treat your affiliate commissions like you would an advertising budget.
 Not only are they bringing you sales, they’re bringing you new customers.

-Build Your Own Tracking System
+Second, Build Your Own Tracking System

 If you don’t want to use an affiliate network, you can build your own tracking system.
 For example, Shopify shops have plugins and models that you can install to start your own affiliate marketing program.
 Because my site is a WordPress site, I use WP Affiliate.
 It’s just up to you to advertise your program well enough to get affiliate marketers to want to join.